The Origins of Epic

 Gottari—To pour forth.
 Cheers!
 Many historically astute readers will deduce that the Gottari Tribe of my work is based on the Germanic tribe of the Goths.
 In fact, Gottari is the Goth’s name for themselves, meaning to pour forth, as in across the land, (roaming Europe as opposed to filling a cup with mead, although they did that too).
-Gottari is to Goth just as my Tiberians are Romans, my Hellains are Greek, and so forth.
-My interest in the Goths began early, when I read that Tolkien’s Riders of Rohan were based on the Goths.
+Gottari is to Goth just as my Tiberians are Romans, my Hellains are Greek, my Spali are Scythians, and so forth.
+My interest in the Goths began early, when I heard someone speculate that Tolkien’s Riders of Rohan were based on the Goths.

 When school history courses covered the fall of the Roman Empire, the fact that the city was sacked by the Goths was always a footnote.
 The seemingly divergent viewpoints (cool horse-warrior good guys vs. evil horde that helps to extinguish the light of the civilized world) led to an ongoing curiosity